How a GAPS Practitioner can help if you are confused or struggling to heal

 What do you do, when your best efforts aren’t working?

 Can the answer still be food and natural remedies, but in a more targeted, individualized way?

 There are many tests that are unnecessary to do from the beginning of the GAPS™ protocol, and testing is generally not recommended until one has been on the protocol for a full year to do its strengthening, nourishing work.
 It is amazing how many issues are resolved using the intense nutrition that comes from doing GAPS well.

-In my work I make some lab test exceptions, however, which I will explain.
-Let me talk about the pros and cons of lab tests, and what I generally do with my clients.
+In my work, however, I have found some lab tests to be exceptions, and they have been game-changers.
+I’ll explain the pros and cons of lab tests, and what I generally do with my clients.

 Testing is expensive.
 I’m a researcher by nature and would love to do every test available to me, just to satisfy my natural curiosity about what is happening in my body.
 However, this level of testing is out of financial reach for many.
 Testing must be targeted and interpreted well by a trained practitioner.

 Testing is based on TODAY’s science, which is continually changing and never “complete”.
 This is why test results must always be viewed within the context of a person’s health history and observation, and the tests chosen must have a record of accuracy and efficacy.